-1) The addition of large numbers of jobs to the jobs where formal Systematic Approach to Training is currently used by adding requirements to include "safety-sensitive occupations" and "safety-sensitive positions".

-2) The addition of abilities and attitudes to the analysis required to identify knowledge.
-This will require the basis for all current SAT based training to be expanded.

-3) The addition of sub-tasks and task elements to the documentation of jobs.
-These are currently done at the task level only and as a result a large amount of rework will be required.4) The addition of a requirement to analyze and document learning characteristics of target audiences.
-This is also not currently done and as a result, a large amount of rework will be required.
+- The addition of large numbers of jobs/positions where formal Systematic Approach to Training is currently used by adding requirements to include safety-sensitive occupations" and "safety-sensitive positions". - 2) The addition of abilities and attitudes to the analysis required to identify knowledge.
+This could result in the basis for all current SAT based training to be expanded. - 3) The addition of sub-tasks and task elements to the documentation of jobs.
+These are currently done at the task level only and as a result a large amount of rework could be required. - The addition of a requirement to analyze and document learning characteristics of target audiences.
+This is not done currently and could result in further documentation.